Communist Party of Vietnam: Role of Marxism

 Classical Marxist texts still play a prominent role in the Communist Party's ideological development.
 The Communist Manifesto, written by Karl Marx and Friedrich Engels, is considered an "immortal work".
-According to the party, the real value of The Communist Manifesto is not that it can provide answers to present revolutionary problems, but the way it explains the gradual liberation of the working class and labourers.
+According to the party, the real value of The Communist Manifesto is not that it can provide answers to present revolutionary problems, but the way it explains the gradual liberation of the working class and laborers.
 It functions as a basis for the most basic theoretical beliefs upheld by the party.

 According to Tô Huy Rứa, currently a member of the 11th Politburo: "By participating in the process of globalization complete with its opportunities and challenges, as was predicted by Marx and Engels in the Manifesto, the Vietnamese Communist Party and people will further find guidelines for a precious world outlook and methodologies.
 Sustainable values of this immortal theoretical work and political platform will remain forever".
 Trần Bạch Đằng wrote:

 The reality of Vietnam after the revolution is different from what I imagined when I joined the party ...
 Life has shown us that it is much more complicated.
 The thing is, we received Marxism in a theoretical sense, not in a full sense, and the information was not very precise.
 Marxism came to Vietnam through the interpretation of Stalin and Mao.
 It was simplified to a great extent.
 And now we read the classic works of Marx and other founders, and we find that things were not so simple.
 Though the social conditions under which Marx wrote his works are not the same as now, the principles are the same.
 Yet those principles were not interpreted precisely correctly.

+Stance on nationalism

+The Communist Party of Vietnam was founded in 1930, competing with nationalist parties.
+In 1941, it established the Viet Minh as a coalition front.
+Amid the Indochina wars and the broader Cold War, anti-communist nationalists claimed that the communists had betrayed genuine nationalists, insisting that Vietnamese communism and Vietnamese nationalism were mutually exclusive.
+The communists revolutionaries, however, have portrayed themselves as the sole legitimate leaders of Vietnamese nationalism to legitimize the authority of the Communist Party.

+Ho Chi Minh rejected the "traditional conservative Vietnamese nationalist course".
+He also rejected selfish nationalism and rather advocated for patriotism, besides that he still saw nationalism as a driving force against colonized states.
+While seeing it as a driving force, Ho and the Viet Minh fought against "short-sighted nationalism and great-power chauvinism."
+According to Ho, however, "genuine patriotism" could "never be separated from proletarian internationalism".
+Ho's Vietnamese nationalism was for multiculturalism.
+The CPV and its government supports socialist patriotism.